GoogleCloudPlatform/terraform-validator/docs/contributing/add_new_resource.md

 ## How to add support for a new resource

-A resource is "supported" by terraform-validator if it has an entry in [mappers.go](../converters/google/mappers.go).
+A resource is "supported" by terraform-validator if it has an entry in [mappers.go](https://github.com/GoogleCloudPlatform/terraform-google-conversion/blob/master/google/mappers.go).
 For example, you could search mappers.go for [`google_compute_disk`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_disk) to see if that resource is supported.
-Each entry in mappers.go has the following keys:

-- `convert`: Required.
-This function does basic conversion of a Terraform resource to a CAI Asset, including converting nested structures and specifying what the [CAI Asset Type](https://cloud.google.com/asset-inventory/docs/supported-asset-types) is.
-- `fetch`, `mergeCreateUpdate`, `mergeDelete`: Optional.
-Some assets, like [IAM Members and Bindings](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/google_project_iam), have to be merged with remote data prior to validation in order to properly check whether policies are being followed.
-If you're not sure whether you need this, you probably don't.

-The code referenced by the mappers comes from [terraform-google-conversion](https://github.com/GoogleCloudPlatform/terraform-google-conversion/tree/master/google), but that repository is generated using [Magic Modules](https://github.com/googleCloudPlatform/magic-modules/).
-Magic Modules uses a shared code base to generate terraform-google-conversion and the [google](https://github.com/hashicorp/terraform-provider-google) and [google-beta](https://github.com/hashicorp/terraform-provider-google-beta) Terraform providers.

-So, adding support for a resource means:
+Adding support for a resource has two steps:

-1. Make a PR for Magic Modules to add the necessary code to terraform-google-conversion.
+1. Make a PR for [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules) to add the necessary code to terraform-google-conversion.
 Once your PR is merged, the code will be automatically copied into terraform-google-conversion.
-2. Make a PR for terraform-validator that updates the version of terraform-google-conversion and adds a new mapper to mappers.go for the new resource, as well as new tests.
+2. Make a PR for terraform-validator that updates the version of terraform-google-conversion and adds tests for the new resource.

-Each of these steps is discussed in more detail below.
+Each of these is discussed in more detail below.

 **Note**: terraform-validator can only support resources that are supported by the GA terraform provider, not beta resources.

 ### 1. Magic Modules

-The goal of Magic Modules is to auto-generate code targeting specific API endpoints using [yaml files](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/products) which are grouped by product.
-By default, those yaml files will also be used to generate code for terraform-google-conversion.
+Magic Modules uses a shared code base to generate terraform-google-conversion and the [google](https://github.com/hashicorp/terraform-provider-google) and [google-beta](https://github.com/hashicorp/terraform-provider-google-beta) Terraform providers.
+Most Terraform resources are represented as [yaml files which are grouped by product](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/products).
+Each product has an `api.yaml` file (which defines the basic API schema) and a `terraform.yaml` file (which defines any terraform-specific overrides.)
 A `terraform.yaml` file can specify `exclude_validator: true` on a resource to skip terraform-google-conversion autogeneration, or `exclude_resource: true` to skip autogeneration for both terraform-google-conversion and the providers.

-If terraform-google-conversion code can't be auto-generated based on a yaml file, you can instead place a handwritten file in the [`magic-modules/mmv1/third_party/validator` folder](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/third_party/validator).
+Auto-generating terraform-google-conversion code based on yaml files is strongly preferred; however, if that is not possible, you can instead place a handwritten file in the [`magic-modules/mmv1/third_party/validator` folder](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/mmv1/third_party/validator).
 Most resources will only need a conversion func, which should look something like:

 ```golang
 func GetWhateverResourceCaiObject(d TerraformResourceData, config *Config) ([]Asset, error) {